Hurricane Isaias: The Carolinas

+In addition to the EF3 twister, there were 13 tornadoes across North Carolina.
+The first tornado of the outbreak occurred when a strong waterspout moved onshore in Bald Head Island, North Carolina.
+There, homes lost roofing and had windows blown in, and a swath of large trees was flattened.
+It crossed the Cape Fear River, before coming onshore again in Southport.
+Homes and businesses were damaged, and trees were snapped or uprooted in that area.
+The tornado dissipated after a path of 8.3 mi.
+There were four other tornadoes in Brunswick County that damaged houses or trees, including one that moved through the Green Swamp.
+Three EF1 tornadoes touched down in Beaufort County, including one that moved through Goose Creek State Park, and another that moved through Bayview, which knocked trees onto vehicles and trees.
+Tornadoes in Kennel Beach and Jamesville also knocked trees onto houses.
+An EF0 tornado near Chowan University in Murfreesboro, North Carolina generated a TDS as it caused widespread tree damage, prompting a PDS tornado warning.
+There was also a weak tornado that snapped limbs and downed a few trees to the northeast of Mill Neck, North Carolina.

 Isaias indirectly led to the death of two people in Wilmington, North Carolina, on August 5.
 Both men were clearing debris when lightning from a thunderstorm struck and killed them.

 Mid-Atlantic

 Across Virginia and Maryland, Isaias left about 400,000 people without power.
 Nearly 100,000 residences lost power in Delaware.
 One person was killed after a tree fell on his moving vehicle in St. Mary's County, Maryland.
 A woman in Milford, Delaware, was killed when a tree branch struck her while she was surveying damage.
 A storm related death was reported in Lancaster County, Virginia without further details.
-High winds overturned three tractor-trailers along the U.S. Route 50 bridge over the Choptank River in Cambridge, Maryland.
+High winds overturned three tractor-trailers along the US 50 bridge over the Choptank River in Cambridge, Maryland.
 Winds from the storm caused roof damage and downed trees and wires in Ocean City, Maryland.
 In the Delaware beach towns in Sussex County, winds from the storm knocked down trees, signs, and wires.
 Damage to the beaches was minimal.
 The storm caused heavy wind damage to homes, trees, and fences in a neighborhood in Bear, Delaware.